After you’ve filed your articles of organization with the Virginia State Corporation Commission, your LLC will begin its legal life.

 If you use your personal bank account for business purposes, you might even end up losing the limited liability that you obtained by creating your LLC.
 You definitely don’t want that!

-Setting up a business bank account might seem daunting at first, but you can read through our article, Freelancer’s Guide to Bankingto learn more.
-You can also sign up with Hyke, as we’ll help you set up a business bank account that you can use for profits and expenses.
+Setting up a business bank account might seem daunting at first, but you can read through our article, Freelancer’s Guide to Banking to learn more.

 Step 6: Pay Annual Registration Fee

 All Virginia LLCs must pay a $50 registration fee each year.

 This fee is due by the last day of the month that you filed your articles of organization.

 For example, if you filed your articles in September, your $50 registration fee is due by September 30theach year.